ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 changes, such as a Trusted Application needing to be deleted from a TEE because it is no longer permitted, or needing to be updated to a later version.
-This can be done in any implementation-specific manner, such as:
+This can be done in any implementation-specific manner, such as any of the following or a combination thereof:

 A) The TEEP/HTTP Client might call up to the TEEP Agent at an interval previously specified by the TEEP Agent.